jeremyckahn/shifty/README.md

 Shifty supports a number of easing formulas, which you can see in [`shifty.formulas.js`](src/shifty.formulas.js).
-You can add new easing formulas by attaching methods to `Tweenable.prototype.formula`.
+You can add new easing formulas by attaching methods to `Tweenable.formulas`.

 ## Advanced usage